 Do not report bugs in the comments section!
 If this continues, I will disable comments entirely.
-Use the issue tracker to report bugs, or my Discord server if you have absolutely no idea what is going on.
+Use the issue tracker to report bugs, or ask first on my Discord server if you have absolutely no idea what is going on.

 The 1.14.x versions require Forge!
 I do not have time to support Rift or Fabric.
 Information on this page has been updated for 1.14.x, but differences for 1.12.2 are described when appropriate.

 Looking for Tinkers Construct support?
 (1.12.2) It has its own mod now (because it makes my development environment explode and deserves a time-out): https://minecraft.curseforge.com/projects/silents-gems-tic-support.
 But I do strongly encourage you try this mod as it was intended to be played, without Tinkers Construct.

 Also try Silent Gear: https://minecraft.curseforge.com/projects/silent-gear.
 This is required in 1.14.x if you want tools or armor, as the Gems tool system has be removed.
 Silent Gear is basically the old Gems gear system, but in its own mod and greatly improved.

 Silent's Gems adds 48 new gemstones to the game!
 These can be used to craft a variety of building blocks (gem blocks, bricks, glass, lamps) and other useful items.
 These gems can also be used to craft tools and armor if Silent Gear is installed.

 (This is not all of the blocks in the mod, but some of the most common.)

 - Built-in support for Silent Gear - No additional data packs required